 Laura has loved Latin America since she visited Guatemala in 2004 so she is excited to be back and working with Awamaki.
 Before Awamaki she spent time traveling to various countries including Honduras and Nicaragua on short-term service trips; working as a communications intern in Cochabamba, Bolivia; and studying in Buenos Aires, Argentina; which further developed her passion for Latin America.
 Additionally, at Vanderbilt her favorite activity was working with a service group planning, facilitating, and leading student trips to countries across Latin America so she is glad to continue working with volunteers and groups here in Peru!

-Yovanna was born in the Victoria district of Lima.
-Her father is a painter and travelled a lot for his work, so Yovanna spent her childhood living and studying in various different cities in Peru, including Cusco, Quillabamba and Arequipa.
-At college in Lima, Yovanna studied Accounting.
-Yovanna has lived in the Cusco region since 2009.
+Yovana was born in the Victoria district of Lima.
+Her father is a painter and travelled a lot for his work, so Yovana spent her childhood living and studying in various different cities in Peru, including Cusco, Quillabamba and Arequipa.
+At college in Lima, Yovana studied Accounting.
+Yovana has lived in the Cusco region since 2009.
 She worked for a year and a half as an Administrator for Cola de Mono Canopy in Santa Teresa, and then moved to Ollantaytambo to work as a Receptionist at KB Tambo Hotel and Tours.

-Yovanna started working with Awamaki in August 2011 as Programs Coordinator.
-Yovanna plays a key role in managing the relationships with our homestay families, and also hosts the weekly meeting with the Spanish language teachers.
-Yovanna ensures that Awamaki submits all the relevant paperwork to our accountant and lawyers, supports Awamaki staff in their different roles and is a friendly face for all Awamaki volunteers.
-Yovanna really enjoys meeting new people from different countries and working in an international team of Awamaki staff and volunteers.
+Yovana started working with Awamaki in August 2011 as Programs Coordinator.
+From there, she learned about managing Awamaki’s legal responsibilities, finances, strategy, and staff.
+She was promoted to Operations Director in 2015.
+Now she manages Awamaki’s legal and accounting compliance, strategic planning, and relationships.
+She supports Awamaki staff in their different roles and is a friendly face for all Awamaki volunteers.
+Yovana really enjoys meeting new people from different countries and working in an international team of Awamaki staff and volunteers.

 Martha Zuniga has been with Awamaki as the Production Coordinator since April 2014.
 She works as a liaison between Awamaki and the women in the cooperatives by delivering new designs templates to the women and informing them what products Awamaki Lab needs.
 For example, when a design volunteer has an idea for a product, Martha travels to the communities to teach the women how to best create this new item efficiently and effectively.